ted-tanner/entries-backend/Readme.md

 * Mention that buddy requests adn budget share invites will be deleted after 30 days
 * Handle too many attempts for both sign in and change password
 * Tell users that read-only budget users cannot modify or add entries to budgets or invite other users
-* Client should not allow lower than a certain threshold of parameters for hashing (e.g. 12 iterations with 64mb of RAM and a length of 32), no matter what the server says.
+* Client should not allow lower than a certain threshold of parameters for hashing (e.g. 14 iterations with 128mb of RAM, paralellism factor of 4, and a length of 32), no matter what the server says.
 This prevents attackers who infiltrate the server from obtaining the key with a low hash value.
 The app will not send any hash that doesn't meet the threshold.
 * Upon logout (forced or manual), overwrite sensitive data.
 * Synchronize all data with a hash.
 When client goes to update data, the client must provide a hash of the encrypted data that it thinks the server has.
 If the hash doesn't match what the server has, the update is rejected by the server.
 The client must pull what the server has and redo the update.
 * Client icon should be iMessage-bubble blue
-* Make it clear that budgets that haven't been accessed or modified for a year will be auto-deleted
 * Send user email in encrypted entry data (including edits) to track who created/updated budget entries.
 Allow user to add a name for email addresses he/she recognizes that will be stored with user preferences.
 * Budget should store (in encrypted blob) a list of all users who have accepted the share of a budget.
 As soon as a user accepts a budget share, the user should update the budget to add themselves to that list.
 * All encrypted fields should house encrypted JSON, even if that JSON has just a single field.
 This will allow those fields to be easily extensible and backwards compatible.